magento/knowledge-base/src/troubleshooting/general/pwa-studio-browser-not-trust-generated-ssl-certificate.md

 `openssl version`

-The version should be 1.0 or above (or LibreSSL 2, in the case of OSX High Sierra.)
+The version should be 1.0 or above (or LibreSSL 2, in the case of OSX High Sierra).

 You can install higher versions of OpenSSL with [Homebrew](https://brew.sh/) on OSX, [Chocolatey](https://chocolatey.org/) on Windows, or your Linux distribution’s package manager.

-If you’re running Linux, make sure that `libnss3-tools` (or whatever the equivalent is) is installed on your system.
+If you’re running Linux, make sure that `libnss3-tools` (or the equivalent) is installed on your system.
 Further information provided in this section of the [devcert](https://github.com/davewasmer/devcert#skipcertutil) readme.

 Some users have suggested deleting the devcert folder to trigger certificate regeneration.